txthinking/brook/protocol/user-system.md

 # User System

-⚠️  Currently, this feature is experimental.
-At present, only this [brook_linux_amd64.20240606](https://github.com/txthinking/bash/releases/download/v20221005/brook_linux_amd64.20240606) and [tun2brook](https://github.com/txthinking/tun2brook) support it.

 This content introduces how to develop a user system with Brook.
 Your system only needs to focus on two concepts: **Token** and **User API**.
 To support user system, you **must use brook server/wsserver/wssserver/quicserver with the brook protocol**.

 <img src="https://brook.app/images/user-system.png" width="500">